Michael Jack Schmidt

 Due to his blend of fielding skill, power and patience, Mike Schmidt is considered perhaps the best all-around third baseman in major league history.

-Mike Schmidt played high school and college baseball in Ohio and was a second-round pick of the Philadelphia Phillies in the 1971 amateur draft.
+Schmidt played high school and college baseball in Ohio and was a second-round pick of the Philadelphia Phillies in the 1971 amateur draft.
 The Phillies were, to put it mildly, in rebuilding mode, and by late 1972 Schmidt was in the starting lineup.
 A graceful fielder at third base (he was the Phillies' emergency shortstop for many years), a fast runner with keen instincts on the basepaths, Schmidt was initially overmatched at the plate, batting .196 in his rookie season (1973) with only flashes of power.
 He struck out at a hideous rate in 1973, earning him what seemed a lifetime default level of boos at Veterans Stadium.
 Phillies fans never really took in that Schmidt walked at an equally astonishing rate that made his strikeouts fairly irrelevant.

-Things seemed to turn around for Schmidt in a single at-bat in the bottom of the ninth inning against Tug McGraw of the New York Mets (whom he would later be a teammate of) on Opening Day, April 6, 1974.
+Things seemed to turn around for Schmidt in a single at-bat in the bottom of the 9th inning against Tug McGraw of the New York Mets (whom he would later be a teammate of) on Opening Day, April 6, 1974.
 With the Phillies trailing 4-3, Schmidt hit a walk-off home run to win the game.
 He only hit two more home runs in April, but flirted with .300 all season, finishing at .282 with the first of three consecutive home run championships.

 By 1979 the Phillies were a perennial power in the NL East, Schmidt was an annual Gold Glove winner, All-Star, and home run champ, and the team itself had been through three devastating playoff losses, confirming to many Philadelphia fans that the club, and Schmidt in particular, had talent enough to reach a certain level but not the wherewithal to transcend it.

 Things changed in a hurry again in October of 1980, as Schmidt hit his 48th home run to break a tie in extra innings of the division-clinching game against the Montreal Expos' Stan Bahnsen.
-He was to add seven RBIs in the World Series and take home season and Series MVP trophies for the champion Phillies, effectively erasing doubts about his clutch ability forever.
+He was to add 7 RBI in the World Series and take home season and Series MVP trophies for the champion Phillies, erasing doubts about his clutch ability forever.
 Schmidt's 48 homers in 1980 were the MLB record for a third baseman until broken by Alex Rodriguez 27 years later.

 By 1985, the Phillies had moved Schmidt to first base, a move that fans and Schmidt himself chafed at; at one point, stupefied by boos, Schmidt broke the tension by taking the field in a garish fright wig.
-Back at third base, he won a third MVP award in 1986, leading the league in HRs for the eighth time and RBIs for the fourth.
+Back at third base, he won a third MVP award in 1986, leading the league in HRs for the eighth time and RBI for the fourth.

-Much like Wade Boggs' fondness for chicken, Schmidt always credited his superstition of eating 3 pieces of buttered wheat toast before every game (unless it was a double-header, in which case he wouldn't have any) for his success at the plate.
+Much like Wade Boggs' fondness for chicken, Schmidt always credited his superstition of eating three pieces of buttered wheat toast before every game (unless it was a double-header, in which case he wouldn't have any) for his success at the plate.

 Following the 1980 World Series, Schmidt appeared with four of his Phillies teammates on Family Feud for one week in 1980.
 He, Del Unser, Larry Bowa, Dick Ruthven and Garry Maddox played against five members of the Kansas City Royals: John Wathan, Willie Wilson, Paul Splittorff, Dan Quisenberry and Dennis Leonard.